-This booklet and supporting DVD explores the tests that will be offered to help confirm the diagnosis, the treatment options that will be offered during the pregnancy and the management of the pregnancy.
+This booklet explores the tests that will be offered to help confirm the diagnosis, the treatment options that will be offered during the pregnancy and the management of the pregnancy.
 It then discusses the treatment options for the baby at birth and the lifestyle challenges faced by children with half a working heart.

 This booklet has been written in partnership with Obstetric and Cardiac teams as well as families who have experienced this type of diagnosis.